tpm2-software/tpm2-tools/man/common/authorizations.md

   * file: - Used when specifying a password stored in a file.
 Useful to prevent leaking the password to UNIX utilities (such as ps).

-## HMAC

-HMAC tickets can be presented as hex escaped passwords.

 ## Sessions

 When using a policy session to authorize the use of an object, prefix the option argument